charlielobster/CUDA_NekRS/README.md

          . ./CUDA_NekRS_vars.sh

-    currently it just sets CUDA_HOME, modifies LD_LIBRARY_PATH, PATH etc it may evolve into a family of scripts, or a script that calls many other scripts
+   currently it just sets CUDA_HOME, modifies LD_LIBRARY_PATH, PATH etc

-6) Topology
+   it may evolve into a family of scripts, or a script that calls many other scripts

-7) something
+7) Topology
-8)    a) something
+8) something
-9)      i) something
+9)    a) something
-10)
+11)

    These tools were compiled from source and reconfigured for CUDA support

    a)
       i) /home/USER/
             /home/USER/repos/CUDA_NekRS
             /home/USER/repos/ucx
             /home/USER/repos/ompi